Netherhall School

 The Netherhall School and The Oakes College is a mixed secondary school and sixth form located in the Queen Edith ward of Cambridge, England.
 Its logo is a modified version of the arms of the City of Cambridge.
 It is one of the largest schools in the area in terms of capacity.
 Feeder primary schools include Queen Edith, Cherry Hinton Juniors, Fawcett, The Spinney, Morley Memorial, and Colville.
 It serves the south and east of Cambridge as well as villages which have become considered suburbs such as Cherry Hinton, Teversham, Fulbourn, Great Shelford, Little Shelford and Trumpington.

 The school

 Netherhall School is divided into the Sixth Form Centre (Years 12–13), Upper School (Years 10–11) and Lower School (Years 7–9).
 The Upper school site was previously separate from the Lower School site, however after several years of planning they have now been amalgamated on the previous Upper School site.

-Sixth Form lessons mainly occur within the Atrium Building, which is also used for Maths, English and Art lessons.
-However, some lessons occur in other parts of the site, such as the two Drama Studios.
+Sixth Form lessons mainly occur within the Davies Building, which is also used for Maths, English and Art lessons.
+However, some lessons occur in other parts of the site, such as the two Drama Studios situated in the Glenny Building.

 History

 Secondary modern school

 It was established as Netherhall Secondary Modern School.
+It was established in 1871.